 With greater self-awareness comes fresh perspectives that can help to empower us to make choices and bring about the changes we want to see in our lives.
 To that end, I endeavour to work in a flexible way, alongside you by adapting my approach to your therapeutic needs.

 This means as a experiential person-centred therapist I work in a holistic way drawing upon a number of approaches such as psychodynamic, CBT and mindfulness to develop self-awareness, broaden personal perspective and foster healthy internal dialogues.
 Ultimately, I believe connection with our inner power helps us reach our true potential.

 Training, qualifications & experience

 I have 12 years experience in counselling and supporting adults and young people with a wide range of mental health issues.

 This role has also involved offering therapeutic advice to family support workers within local MAT teams and facilitating mental health workshops supporting adults from the following charity organisations: Fibro Active Long Eaton, National Autistic Society, Autistic Resource Centre and Sure Start.

-Prior to this I worked as a volunteer counsellor at Childline, Nottingham Women’s Centre and Base 51.
+Prior to becoming a fully qualified psychotherapist this I worked as a volunteer counsellor at Childline, Nottingham Women’s Centre and Base 51.
 Over the years I have gained much experience of supporting women and young people affected by the emotional and physical trauma of domestic abuse and family breakdown.

 In private practice I work with adults and young people (age 12 +) on a short, medium and long term basis.